-- Open your case and locate the hard drive, and the SATA port it’s connected to.
+- Open your case, locate the hard drive, and identify the SATA port to which it’s connected.

-- If this works, you know that you simply need to get a newer version SATA cable, which should be fairly cheap.
+- If this works, you know that you simply need to obtain a newer version of a SATA cable, which should be fairly inexpensive.

 Method 4: Set your hard drive as the first boot device